crs4/pydoop/docs/installation.rst

 Troubleshooting
 ---------------

-#.
-Missing libhdfs: Hadoop 0.20.1 does not include a pre-compiled
+#. missing libhdfs: Hadoop 0.20.1 does not include a pre-compiled
    version of libhdfs.so for 64-bit machines.
 If you are using Hadoop 0.20.2 and/or a 32-bit system you can safely skip this.
 To compile and install your own libhdfs, do the following::